gobiernodigitalmonterrey/gdmty-django-users/README.md

 ## Contributing

 * Please raise an issue/feature and name your branch 'feature-n' or 'issue-n', where 'n' is the issue number.
-* If you test this code with a Python version not listed above and all is well, please fork and update the README to include the Python version you used :)
+* If you test this code with a Python or package version not listed above and all is well, please fork and update the README to include the Python version you used :)

 ## Additional Notes